Gpayton787/gpayton787.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Hi I'm Greg!
-I'm a senior at UCLA studying computer science.
-My interests are in the software engineering principles that allow for complex systems to arise.
-Software is like a giant, living piece of art with thousands of different components created by potentially, thousands of different artists, at different times.
-But unlike art, it serves a practical purpose and it actually has to work.
-For this to happen, proper rules and interfaces have to be set, documentation has to be written, tools have to be picked, and the list goes on.
-Important principles and abstractions, developed only in the last few decades, underpin all the software we see today and they are constantly evolving, making this field incredibly fascinating.
-Upon graduation in 2026, I plan to work in industry as a software engineer, creating high-quality software that produces value for someone, whoever it may be.
+Hi I’m Greg!
+I’m a senior at UCLA studying computer science.
+My interests are in software engineering principles that allow for complex systems to arise: object oriented programming, proper API design, scalability, well-written documentation, and more.
+These things are critical as you start to increase the number of uniquely-minded engineers working together.
+I also have an keen interest in computer architecture design for more efficient CPUs, GPUs, or custom ASIC.
+Upon graduation I plan to work in the software industry, delivering high-quality, impactful code.

 **More about me**